INF554/project-teampeace/README.md

  ???????????????????????????????????????????????????

 ### Evaluate
- The two websites(International Conflict Research in ETH Zurich and Uppsala Conflict Data Program (UCDP) in Uppsala University) are be able to use to compare.
-We can compare our website with them.
+ The two websites(International Conflict Research in ETH Zurich and Uppsala Conflict Data Program (UCDP) in Uppsala University can be used as a reference point to compare our website with.
- By making visualization wheel of each website, we can analyze and compare.
+ By making the visualization wheels of the websites, we can analyze and compare their features in more detail.
 ### What data will you use, how will you obtain it?
- I download the data sets from the correlates of war.
-This web site is well known to researchers in international conflict.
+ We downloaded the data sets from the correlates of war website.
+This is a renowned website to researchers in the field of international conflict.

 ## Slide 13
 ?????????????????????????